XOmniverse/kegPi/README.md

     ruby name_of_script.rb

 That will get you the values of the door, as well as the temperature for the time being.
 Flow values are still being toyed with until I can get stuff addressed there.

+#### More info about 'rpi_gpio'
+[The rpi_gpio gem](https://github.com/ClockVapor/rpi_gpio) is a Ruby implementation of the Python [RPi.GPIO module](https://pypi.python.org/pypi/RPi.GPIO).
+ClockVapor has great examples on the rpo for the Ruby gem, and you can find any additional info you may need over on the Python module site.